 Authors will retain copyright in the article.
 The TEI Consortium requires that you grant a Creative Commons Attribution 4.0 International License in the article to the general public under the author agreement.

-Submissions should be in English with US spelling and follow the the Chicago Manual of Style (16th ed.) for punctuation, citation styles, and other matters apart from spelling.
+Submissions should be in English with US spelling, French, German, Italian or Spanish, and follow the Chicago Manual of Style (16th ed.) for punctuation, citation styles, and other matters apart from spelling.
 Submissions are accepted in three categories that reflect the current state of TEI-related research and address the growing need for reference corpora and data sets:

 - Research papers (about 5,000 to 7,000 words): Research papers document conceptual, theoretical, exploratory, and innovative work and include the apparatus one expects in a scholarly research paper: scholarly citations, footnotes, appropriate bibliography, etc.